XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |--------------|
 | 4C97EBA926031A7CF7D7B36FDE3ED66DDA5421192D63DE53FFB46E43B9DC8373 |

-Introduces simple [multi-signing](reference-transaction-format.html#multi-signing) as a way to authorize transactions.
+Introduces [multi-signing](reference-transaction-format.html#multi-signing) as a way to authorize transactions.
 Creates the [`SignerList` ledger node type](reference-ledger-format.html#signerlist) and the [`SignerListSet` transaction type](reference-transaction-format.html#signerlistset).
 Adds the optional `Signers` field to all transaction types.
 Modifies some transaction result codes.

 This amendment allows addresses to have a list of signers who can authorize transactions from that address in a multi-signature.
 The list has a quorum and 1 to 8 weighted signers.
 This allows various configurations, such as "any 3-of-5" or "signature from A plus any other two signatures."

 Signers can be funded or unfunded addresses.
 Funded addresses in a signer list can sign using a regular key (if defined) or master key (unless disabled).
 Unfunded addresses can sign with a master key.
 Multi-signed transactions have the same permissions as transactions signed with a regular key.

 An address with a SignerList can disable the master key even if a regular key is not defined.
 An address with a SignerList can also remove a regular key even if the master key is disabled.
-Therefore, the `tecMASTER_DISABLED` transaction result code is renamed `tecNO_ALTERNATIVE_KEY`.
+The `tecMASTER_DISABLED` transaction result code is renamed `tecNO_ALTERNATIVE_KEY`.
 The `tecNO_REGULAR_KEY` transaction result is retired and replaced with `tecNO_ALTERNATIVE_KEY`.
 Additionally, this amendment adds the following new [transaction result codes](reference-transaction-format.html#result-categories):

 * `temBAD_SIGNER`
 * `temBAD_QUORUM`